akeneo/pim-docs/cookbook/catalog/common/create.rst

     To make it easier to override an object in your projects, we avoid any direct usage of ``new MyObject()`` in our code.
 We rely on services which implement a "creational pattern" where we inject a config parameter, for instance, ``pim_catalog.entity.family.class``.

 Akeneo PIM provides a Factory for almost every simple objects.
 Each factory inherits from the `SimpleFactoryInterface`_.
-Here we introduice how to use ``AttributeFactory``, ``FamilyFactory`` and ``CategoryFamily``, but the behaviour is the same for all other factories.
+Here we introduce how to use ``AttributeFactory``, ``FamilyFactory`` and ``CategoryFamily``, but the behavior is the same for all other factories.

 Use the AttributeFactory to Create a New Attribute
 --------------------------------------------------